 Legal History Workshop

-The Legal History Workshop, presented by Professors William Novak and Martha Jones, features presentations by leading scholars from around the country who work in this interdisciplinary field.
-Presentations will focus on legal developments in social, political, intellectual, and cultural context, exploring a range of substantive and methodological questions arising in the course of legal-historical work.
+The Legal History Workshop, presented by Professors William Novak and Martha Jones, is an introduction to the field of legal history, its methods, and major questions.
+Our objective is to situate legal developments in their social, political, intellectual, and cultural contexts, exploring a wide range of substantive and methodological questions arising in the course of legal historical research and writing.
+Class sessions are conducted in a workshop style: papers are pre-circulated, guests make brief introductory remarks, and the remainder of the class session is spent in question-and-answer style.
+Each session features a work-in-progress (and occasionally a field-defining published work) by leading scholars from around the world.
+Students are not required to have a background in law or history just a strong interest in learning about legal history.
+Students will be full participants in the sessions and prepare short, written critiques of the presented papers.
 All sessions meet on Tuesdays from 4:10-6:10 p.m. in South Hall, Room 0220, unless otherwise noted.
 Individual presentation papers are circulated one week in advance and may be obtained by contacting Dara Faris at firstname.lastname@example.org.

 Past Legal History Workshops